 With the imminent return of Bolingbroke, the first half of the argument about the nature of kingship has been established.

-The King rules through right of inheritance, the crown passes from father to son.This is true throughout the kingdom most acutely so inheritance of the great estates, the Dukedoms.
+The King rules through right of inheritance, the crown passes from father to son.This is true throughout the kingdom most acutely through inheritance of the great estates, the Dukedoms.
 It is this set of allegiances and contracts that established political rule and stability in mediaeval England.
 Once one person’s right to their inheritance is abrogated, no one, not even the King, is safe.

 When Richard seized John Gaunt’s lands, he put in jeopardy the fundamental bond between King and subject: Loyalty is given where protection of right is guaranteed.
 By this line of argument, Richard’s actions justify Bolingbroke’s rebellion.